 Back to Insights

-measurement attribution3 min read
+measurement attribution6 min read

 If Your Dashboards Disagree, Your Org Is Lying to Itself

 Each dashboard tells a story that makes sense to its audience.
 The problem is that the stories don't add up.
+Gartner estimates that marketing teams spend 26% of their budget on analytics and technology — yet fewer than half say they trust their own data.

-The cost of multiple truths
+The cost of conflicting marketing data

 When every function has its own dashboard, you get:

 The hidden cost is velocity.
 Every decision requires a data reconciliation exercise.
 The org spends more time arguing about measurement than acting on insights.
+I've seen teams burn two weeks per quarter just reconciling dashboard numbers before a budget review.

 The solution isn't better dashboards.
 It's organizational agreement on what counts.